while1malloc0/talks/code_review_culture/slides.md

 # Make the reviewer's life easier

 <!---
-- TODO: This might want to be two separate slides, with "make the reviewers life easier" as a theme
+- Recognize that the reviewer probably doesn't have the full context of the problem when reviewing
+- Key here is communicating with the reviewer.
+Context is everything
 - TODO: This can be expanded into a few slides.
 - Communication slides:
-- Key here is communicating with the reviewer.
-Context is everything
 - Communicate the context for the change in the PR message (TODO: example of bad and good PR message)
-- Highlight areas where design choices were made and show that you've thought about that choice
+- Highlight areas where design choices were made and show that you've thought about that choice -->

--->

 ---
+# Make the reviewer's life easier
+### *by communicating context*

+---

+[TODO]: Insert image of blank PR message here

+---

+[TODO]: Insert image of good PR message

+---

+[TODO]: Insert image of commenting where design choices were made

+---

 # Make the PR the right size

 <!---
+TODO: This should be a few different slides
 - Work in "vertical slices"
 -->